 All novelWriter files are written with utf-8 encoding.
 Since Python automatically converts Unix line endings to Windows line endings on Windows systems, novelWriter does not make any adaptations to the formatting on Windows systems.
 This is handled entirely by the Python standard library.
 Python also handles this fairly well when working on the same files on both Windows and Unix-based operating systems.

 Main Project File¶

 its own “file system” where the folder and file hierarchy is described in a project XML file.
 This

 is the main project file in the project’s root folder with the name

 also contains all the meta data required for the project, and a number of related project settings.

 If this file is lost or corrupted, the structure of the project is lost.
 It is important to keep this file backed up, either through the built-in backup tool, or your own backup solution.

 system like git.
 If so, you may want to add a .gitignore file to exclude files with the

 The project documents are saved in a folder in the main project folder named

-Each document has a file handle taken from the first 13 characters of a SHA256 hash of the system time
+document has a file handle taken from the first 13 characters of a SHA256 hash of the system time

 when the file was first created.
-The documents are saved with a filename assembled from this hash and the file extension
+The documents are saved with a filename assembled from this hash

 If you wish to find the physical location of a file in the project, you can either look it up in the

 The reason for this cryptic file naming is to avoid issues with file naming conventions and restrictions on different operating systems, and also to have a file name that does not depend on what the user names the files, or changes it to.
 The file meta data in the tree view, except the file label, is only saved in the project XML file.

 Each document file contains a plain text version of the text from the editor.
 The file can in principle be edited in any text editor, and is suitable for diffing and version control if so desired.
-Just make sure the file remains in utf-8 encoding, otherwise unicode chatracters may become mangled when opened in novelWriter again.
+Just make sure the file remains in utf-8 encoding, otherwise unicode chatracters may become mangled when the file is opened in novelWriter again.